-The lower threshold of hearing is taken from ISO 226:2003 for all frequencies as the minimum of both versions of ISO 226 to be more sensitive to tonal noise.
+The lower threshold of hearing is also taken from ISO 226:2003.
 This corresponds also to the data of the lower threshold of hearing published in ISO 389-7:2005.
 The target equal-loudness contours are illustrated in Figure F.2.
 An evaluation of the hearing model showing the emulated equal-loudness contours is given in Section F.3.8.